 2. Heavily mocked screenshots with claims the build doesn’t make

-You shipped marketing-style screenshots — gradient backgrounds, oversized iPhone frames, and slogans like “3x faster than ChatGPT” layered on top.
-Apple is lenient on stylistic framing but rejects when overlaid text makes claims the app cannot demonstrate.
+You shipped marketing-style screenshots — gradient backgrounds, oversized device frames, and slogans like “3x faster than ChatGPT” layered on top.
+Apple is lenient on stylistic framing but rejects when overlaid text makes a claim the app cannot demonstrate, or when the screenshot references a competing platform.

 How to spot it: List every text overlay on every screenshot.
 For each, ask: can a user verify this claim by using the app for 5 minutes?
-If not, it’s a candidate for 2.3.3.
+If not, it is a 2.3.3 candidate.
+Also flag any overlay containing pricing (“Free”, “50% off”), a competitor name, or another platform’s name — Apple disallows those on screenshots regardless of accuracy.

 3. Keyword field stuffed with competitor names or repeated tokens

 The 100-character keyword field contains “notion,evernote,obsidian,roam,logseq,note,notes,notes app,notes app pro”.
-Apple flags this as both metadata violation (competitor names) and low-quality SEO (repeated tokens).
+Apple flags this as both a metadata violation (trademarked competitor names) and low-quality repetition.
+Apple may reject the update or silently clear the entire keyword field for a trademark violation — as of June 2026 the enforcement is automated and unforgiving on brand terms.

 4. Description front-loads keywords with no context

 Your description opens with “AI productivity assistant for Notion users, Slack users, Gmail users, Google Calendar users, Apple Calendar users…” — a list of integration claims with no narrative.
-Reviewer flags it as keyword stuffing under 2.3.
+The reviewer flags it as keyword stuffing under 2.3.

 How to spot it: Read the first 170 characters (the part visible without tapping “more”).
-If it reads like a SEO meta-tag rather than a coherent sentence describing the app, it’s overweighted.
+If it reads like an SEO meta tag rather than a coherent sentence describing the app, it is overweighted.

 5. Primary category doesn’t match what users do in the app

 You picked “Lifestyle” because it has more downloads, but your app is clearly a productivity tool.
-Or you picked “Productivity” for a game app.
-Reviewer rejects under 2.3 (Metadata Accuracy).
+Or you picked “Productivity” for a game.
+The reviewer rejects under 2.3 (Accurate Metadata).

 How to spot it: Open the app and write a one-sentence description of the user’s most common action.
 Match that against Apple’s category definitions.
 If the gap is more than one category away, your pick is wrong.

-6. Promo text or subtitle makes time-bound claims that go stale
+6. Promo text or subtitle makes time-bound or promotional claims

-How to spot it: Search subtitle, promo text, and description for the words new, just launched, coming soon, beta, latest, 2024, 2025.
-Any of these in a current submission needs to be removed or updated.
+How to spot it: Search subtitle, promotional text, and description for new, just launched, coming soon, beta, latest, % off, limited time, free for the first, 2024, 2025.
+Move any active campaign into an in-app banner or push notification; keep store metadata evergreen.

 7. Localized metadata diverges from base language

-See App Store product page localization confusion — covered separately.
+See App Store product page localization confusion — covered separately under 2.3.7.

 Information to collect

-- The full reviewer message including guideline number.
+- The full reviewer message including the exact guideline number.

 - A current dev-build set of canonical screenshots, one per advertised feature.